-Examples of IGA projects: A community market where the neighborhoods women can display their creative products in exchange for a discounted membership or the creation of an urban agriculture project within the neighborhood that offers free gardening workshops to residents and sells its fruits and vegetables at the local market.
+Examples of IGA projects: A community market where the neighborhood women can display their creative products in exchange for a discounted membership or the creation of an urban agriculture project within the neighborhood that offers free gardening workshops to residents and sells fruits and vegetables at the local market.
 Samim will be able to support and sustain existing initiatives as well as new project ideas.

 Characteristics of the projects